wmedsantos/ContactListApp/README.md

 The frontend is built using Angular with Angular Material for UI components.
 It consumes the RESTful API provided by the backend to manage contacts.

-### Setup

-1. Navigate to the frontend directory:

-    ```shell
-        Copy code
-        cd frontend
-        Install dependencies:

-    ```shell
-        Copy code
-        npm install
-        Start the development server:

-    ```shell
-        Copy code
-        ng serve

-The frontend should be available at http://localhost:4200.
+The frontend should be available at http://localhost

     Features
     - View a list of contacts.
     - Add new contacts.
     - Edit existing contacts.
     - Delete contacts.
-    - Optional: Client-side caching with Redis.

 # Contributing